barumau/pandunia/espanya/pandunia-espanya.md

 in - interior
 in bum - implosión
 in di - interior (interno)
-in gi - contenedor
+in ten - contener
-in ha - contener
+in ten gi - contenedor
 in jene di - innato (endógeno)
 in klus - incluido
 in klus di - inclusivo